 ACTIVITY 2: Reflection on unusual scientific studies

-Tell students that the purpose of anti-Nobel Prizes is to make people laugh first, but then to make them think.
+Tell students that the purpose of anti-Nobel Prizes is first to make people laugh, but second to make them think.

 Suggest that the students reflect on the results of different studies that have won an anti-Nobel Prize.